Summary

 The Communication Challenge

 Banks deal with risk models that span dozens of types.
 Healthcare companies manage patient flows through many departments.
 Manufacturing firms coordinate supply chains across continents.
-These hard systems need visual representation to make sense to backers and board members.
+These complex systems need visual representation to make sense to backers and board members.

 The Small Business Administration says competitive research will show you what other businesses are doing.
 Visual plans make this research easier to understand and use.